ErasmusMC-Bioinformatics/myFAIR/README.md

 2. Add the Virtual Machine and start the Virtual Machine (Password is "fair@emc")
 3. Download or clone myFAIR to your home directory.
 The latest version can be found [here](https://github.com/ErasmusMC-Bioinformatics/myFAIR).
 4. Overwrite the old myFAIR version with the new version.
-4. Open the terminal and start the Fuseki Server by typing: **.local/apache-jena-fuseki-2.4.1/fuseki start**
+5. Open the terminal and start the Fuseki Server by typing: **.local/apache-jena-fuseki-2.4.1/fuseki start**
-5. Test if 127.0.0.1:8080 shows the myFAIR login page and that https://usegalaxy.org shows the Galaxy page.
+6. Test if 127.0.0.1:8080 shows the myFAIR login page and that https://usegalaxy.org shows the Galaxy page.
 To see if the fuseki server is running, go to 127.0.0.1:3030 and see if there is a green circle next to "Server status:".

+Optional:

+7. Install a SEEK server.
+You can download SEEK [here](https://github.com/seek4science/seek).
+Click [here](https://docs.seek4science.org/tech/install.html) on how to install a local SEEK server.

-# <a name="run-the-myfair-analysis"></a> Run the myFAIR analysis
+# <a name="run-myfair-b2drop"></a> Run myFAIR with B2DROP
-In order to run the myFAIR analysis you need to follow these steps:
+In order to run myFAIR you need to follow these steps:

 1. Follow the Installation Instructions.
 2. Open or download a browser (Firefox or Chrome recommended).